kjergens/DataStructuresAlgorithmsClass/PSet1.md

 ```

 ## Implement Linear and Binary Search
 In lecture, we reviewed two searching algorithms: linear search and binary search.
-In `Search` write a method for `linearSearch` that takes in an integer array and a value to fine and returns the index of the number or -1 if it doesn't exist using linear search.
+In `Search` write a method called `linearSearch` that takes in an integer array and an integer value and uses linear search to return the index of the value or -1 if it doesn't exist.
 Do the same for `binarySearch`.
 The pseudocode for binary search is available from:

 http://en.wikipedia.org/wiki/Binary_search_algorithm